 - Payments on high-interest debt

 In short, reverse mortgages are used for urgent needs.
-However, keep in mind that a reverse mortgage may not be a great option for retirees who’d like to leave their home as an inheritance.
+However, keep in mind that a reverse mortgage may not be a great option for senior homeowners who’d like to leave their home as an inheritance.
 Likewise, it’s not ideal for those who are hoping to profit from the sale of their home.

 Luckily, there are alternatives to a reverse mortgage.

 Sale-Leaseback Programs: An Innovative Alternative to a Reverse Mortgage

 Now that you’ve learned how much equity is needed for a reverse mortgage, you might be wondering if this is really the best option for you.
 We have good news: A reverse mortgage isn’t the only way to get cash from your home while staying put.
 For a more flexible home equity loan alternative, there’s EasyKnock.

 At EasyKnock, we have programs that give you options and flexibility.
 Whether you’re looking for a short-term solution while you shop for your perfect retirement residence or you know you want to stay put for good, age is not a determining factor for our sale-leaseback programs.
 In fact, adults of any age can take advantage of our programs.

 - Federal Trade Commission Consumer Information.
 Reverse Mortgages.